 The advancement of biologics and biosimilars have realized tremendous treatment breakthroughs for people living with a wide range of diseases.
-Everything ranging from diabetes, to types of cancers, to forms of inflammatory arthritis like Rheumatoid Arthritis and Ankylosing Spondylitis, to Psoriasis, to Crohn’s Disease and Inflammatory Bowel Disease have demonstrated improved health outcomes thanks to these types of medications.
+Everything ranging from diabetes, to types of cancers, to forms of inflammatory arthritis like Rheumatoid Arthritis and Ankylosing Spondylitis, to Psoriasis, to Inflammatory Bowel Diseases (primarily Crohn’s Disease and ulcerative colitis) have demonstrated improved health outcomes thanks to these types of medications.

 Some biologics have been available in Canada for close to 20 years.
 But patients have many questions about both biologics and biosimilars, how they work and how they are funded.
 The Health Coalition of Alberta has created this Resource Centre to provide answers.
 If you have any outstanding questions or would like to share your experience with accessing biologics and biosimilars, please contact us.